mongodb/mongodbatlas-cloudformation-resources/README.md

 6. How to determine which IP address AWS CloudFormation uses to deploy MongoDB Atlas resouces with my Atlas Programmatic API Keys (PAK)?
    * When you deploy MongoDB Atlas using CloudFormation with your Atlas PAK, CloudFormation will default to use the IP address of the machine that you are making the API call from.
    * The machine making the API call to the 3rd-party MongoDB Atlas API would be various AWS servers hosting Lambda functions and won't be static.
-   * Review additional details at https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html and contact AWS Support directly who can help confirm CIDR range to be used in your Atlas PAK IP Whitelist.
+   * Review additional details at https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html and contact AWS Support directly who can help confirm the CIDR range to be used in your Atlas PAK IP Whitelist.